 When the boy was two years old the family moved into "the Burgenland" that comprises the foothills of the eastern Alps.
 It is one of the most idyllic parts of Austria.
 It takes its name from many Burgen, castles, which had been built on nearly every hill throughout history.

-In his first year at the University, while Rudolf Steiner still was an undergraduate, he often met a curious personality on the train.
-It was a herb-gatherer who was filled with nature lore.
-He understood the language of plants, which told him what sicknesses they could heal; he was able to listen to the speech of the minerals, which told him of the natural history of our planet and of the Universe.
-Later Steiner immortalized the herb-gatherer in his Mystery Dramas, in the figure of "Father Felix."
-But "Father Felix" was instrumental in bringing Steiner together with a still more important and mysterious personality.
+In his first year at the University, while Rudolf Steiner still was an undergraduate, on the train he often met a herb-gatherer who understood the language of plants: they told him what sicknesses they could heal.
+The herb-gatherer was also able to listen to the speech of the minerals: they told him of the natural history of our planet and of the Universe.
+Later Steiner immortalised the herb-gatherer in his Mystery Dramas, in the figure of "Father Felix."
+"Father Felix" was instrumental in bringing Steiner together with a still more important and mysterious personality.

 "Felix was only the intermediary for another personality," Steiner tells us in his autobiography.
-"This personality used the works of Fichte in order to develop certain observations from which results ensued which provided the seeds for my (later) work ...
-This excellent man was as undistinguished in his daily job as was Felix."
+"This excellent man was as undistinguished in his daily job as was Felix."

-But this first literary success led to Steiner's call to the central Goethe Archives at Weimar, where despite his youth he now became one of the editors of the great Standard Edition (Sophien Ausgabe) of Goethe's Complete Works.
+This first literary success led to Steiner's call to the central Goethe Archives at Weimar.
+Despite his youth he now became one of the editors of the great Standard Edition (Sophien Ausgabe) of Goethe's Complete Works.
 His occupation with Goethe lasted for seven years in Weimar, from 1889 to 1896, and had a profound effect on Steiner's philosophical awareness.